Centre of the Earth

 The Centre of the Earth is a purpose-built environmental education centre in Birmingham, England, run by the Wildlife Trust for Birmingham and the Black Country.

 Location

 It is 1.5 km away from Birmingham City Centre and was opened in 1993, and is claimed to be the first such purpose built centre in an urban setting in Europe.
 The centre is set in landscaped grounds (originally a council yard), providing a resource for learning and play.
-The Soho Loop of the BCN Main Line Canal is adjacent, and the centre has its own wharf, which has been recently restored.
+The Soho Loop of the BCN Main Line Canal is adjacent, and the centre has its own wharf, which has been restored.

 Building

 The architect for the timber-framed building, which demonstrates the sustainable use of natural resources, was David Lea.
 Keith Hall, a founding member of the Association for Environment Conscious Building, built the centre.
 The building and its grounds are easily accessible to people with limited mobility.

 Activities

 The centre is used as a base for a range of educational activities including: